 Robert May.
 May wrote “Rudolph the Red-Nosed Reindeer” in 1939.
 IN German Rudolph means “famous wolf”.

-If you google you can find many more interesting facts about this beautiful creation of God.
+If you google you can find many more interesting facts about this beautiful creation of God the reindeer.